 RA: In your view, is there a certain group of works that you would single out, or is there a particular series within his oeuvre of forty years that you would highlight?

 fb: Generally, the quality of his work is impressively consistent.
-Nevertheless, I would highlight the series called Fûshi kaden, which he published in 1978.
-Fûshi kaden is a discourse on tradition and modernity – and this was conducted with particular intensity in Japan – and some artists were, on the one hand, interested in the modern metropolis, particularly Tôkyô, while others were simultaneously moving back to rural areas and concentrating on the old Japan, which was in a state of decline.
+Nevertheless, I would highlight the series called Fûshi Kaden, which he published in 1978.
+Fûshi Kaden is a discourse on tradition and modernity – and this was conducted with particular intensity in Japan – and some artists were, on the one hand, interested in the modern metropolis, particularly Tôkyô, while others were simultaneously moving back to rural areas and concentrating on the old Japan, which was in a state of decline.
 It was mainly Japanese photographers who depicted this contrast, the radical tension between the burgeoning hypermodernity of major cities and the often still very traditional life in rural areas.
-Suda traveled through rural areas for Fûshi kaden and many of his photographs were of traditional festivals – called matsuri.
+Suda travelled through rural areas for Fûshi Kaden and many of his photographs were of traditional festivals – called matsuri.
 The title, Fûshi Kaden, is difficult to translate.
-It is a reference to a book from the early fifteenth century, a theoretical treatise on Nô theater, written by one of the most important figures in Nô, the Grand Master Zeami.
+It is a reference to a book from the early fifteenth century, a theoretical treatise on Nô theatre, written by one of the most important figures in Nô, the Grand Master Zeami.
 As a rule, Fûshi Kaden is translated as “transmission of the flower in acting style.”
-This translation does not really provide much help, because the translation includes the central concept of the “flower” derived from Zeami’s theory of Nô theater, which seems rather foreign to us: Zeami tells us that the flower is a symbol of beauty, whereby in Zeami’s view, the ideal of beauty – the “flower” – can be found in 7- to 8-year-old children who, because they have not yet fully blossomed, embody the greatest beauty.
+This translation does not really provide much help, because the translation includes the central concept of the “flower” derived from Zeami’s theory of Nô theatre, which seems rather foreign to us: Zeami tells us that the flower is a symbol of beauty, whereby in Zeami’s view, the ideal of beauty – the “flower” – can be found in 7- to 8-year-old children who, because they have not yet fully blossomed, embody the greatest beauty.

-On the other hand, the term “flower” refers to a manner of acting in Nô theater.
+On the other hand, the term “flower” refers to a manner of acting in Nô theatre.
 Zeami called upon actors to intensely combine their innermost feelings with the most precise perception of their surroundings, yet to never reveal everything in their acting, thereby retaining a secret of their own.
 Issei Suda seems to have applied this connection between the inner and the outer, between self-perception and the perception of one’s surroundings, as well as Zeami’s idea of beauty, to his photography.
-A recurrent theme in Suda’s work are young people, particularly young girls, often photographed in traditional clothing, in the summer kimonos that are worn to festivals.
+A recurrent theme in Suda’s work is young people, particularly young girls, often photographed in traditional clothing, in the summer kimonos that are worn to festivals.
 One gets the impression that he is not interested in providing a description of the people in his photography, but that he instead turns them into actors in a play, about which they know nothing.
-Ultimately, it is the theater of everyday life that serves as a model for Issei Suda’s precise and, at the same time, mysterious images.
+Ultimately, it is the theatre of everyday life that serves as a model for Issei Suda’s precise and, at the same time, mysterious images.
 Another important aspect in this series is Suda’s eye for the beauty of graphic patterns, structures that he discovers along the way, whether in the pattern of a curtain or of some piece of clothing worn by his actors.

 References [ + ]